Next classes start on 8/22. Registration is open until filled.

 Students will have received actual behind-the-wheel instruction and practice at our range training facilities prior to highway driving.

 TRAINING HOURS - Monday through Friday between the hours of 8am to 5pm (dependent on campus location).
-Off days, evening and weekend class sessions are subject to approval and availability of instructor and/or resources.
+Off days, evening and weekend class sessions are subject to approval and availability of instructor and/or resources; hours will vary.

 DORM STUDENT TRAINING HOURS - In addition to the normal scheduled hours, dorm students who stay on campus throughout their training will have a revised schedule allowing them to train through the "Special Scheduling" provisions and are subject to approval by the Chief Academic Officer.

 The following Endorsements are included free with tuition, only if applicable:

 *Hazardous Materials (HAZMAT) Endorsement

 *The fee for the TSA Screening is the sole responsibility of the student and is not included with the tuition paid to School.